 Before going to Belgium, make sure to have good travel and health insurance, in case you need any kind of assistance during your stay.

 Every citizen or tourist is obliged to carry around any form of identification documents.
 If police ask for it and you don’t have it, you can be fined or even arrested.

 If you personally need help from the police or you witness any kind of crime, call the official EU emergency number 112.

 Global Peace Index

-According to Vision of Humanity website, Belgium holds the 17 spot in the top of the safest countries in the world.
-The index takes into account not one, but 23 different variables to calculate the ranks.
+According to Vision of Humanity website, Belgium hold in 2022 the 22th spot in the top of the safest countries in the world.
+The index takes into account not one, but 25 different variables to calculate the ranks.
 This means that Belgium is safer than over 91% of all the other countries.

 As a general overview, the crime rate in Belgium is fairly low.
 Of course, if you find yourself in a touristy spot, especially in a city, you are prone to pick pocketing, but (sadly) that’s a common thing in almost all Europe.

 What to do: Be wary of your surroundings and the people around you, especially if you are in one of the following cities: Brussels, Antwerp, Ghent, Bruges.
 Don’t keep valuable belongings in plain sight or unattended, wear clothes with hidden pockets and use anti-theft bags and backpacks.
 To keep money safe, carry around a credit card instead of cash, if possible.

 In 2016, three coordinated bomb attacks took place in Brussels.
 In 2017, there was another attempt at Brussels central train station, but luckily it failed.
 On a scale from 1 to 4, Belgium is a 2 regarding the National Terrorism Threat.
 Brussels is definitely a hot spot, especially since the European Union and NATO have their headquarters here.
 Terrorist groups are still making threats for further attacks in Belgium, as well as in other European countries.